This resource was updated in preparation for veterinary review. It was originally published on November 19, 2018.

 When Disagreements Arise

-Although they may not ever fully get on board with your sanctuary’s philosophy, it’s more than likely that they too will come to know your residents, what makes them special, and they might develop their own special connection or two.
-One never knows exactly how a sanctuary will impact those who spend time on its grounds, but having more veterinary allies in the sanctuary movement is a net positive for all farmed animals!
+Although your veterinarian may not ever fully get on board with your sanctuary’s philosophy, it’s more than likely that they, too, will come to know your residents as individuals, and they might develop their own special connection or two.
+One never knows exactly how a sanctuary will impact those who spend time on its grounds or with its residents, but having more veterinary allies in the sanctuary movement is a net positive for all farmed animals!